gadget78/xahl-node/README.md

 (if you want to force a different script install directory, prefix with `SCRIPT_DIR="/new/path/here"` if not default will be "$HOME"/xahl-node)

+## alternative install method via Docker

+you can use the docker image to install. [/gadget78/xahau-node:latest](https://hub.docker.com/r/gadget78/xahau-node)

 ### config files

 #### .vars file